NotePlan/plugins/jgclark.EventHelpers/README.md

     confirmEventCreation: false, // optional tag to indicate whether to ask user to confirm each event to be created
     removeTimeBlocksWhenProcessed: true,  // whether to remove time block after making an event from it
     eventsHeading: "### Events today",  // optional heading to put before list of today's events
+    calendarSet: [],  // optional list of calendar names to filter by when showing list of events.
+If empty, no filtering will be done.
     addMatchingEvents: {   // match events with string on left, and then the string on the right is the template for how to insert this event (see README for details)
       "meeting": "### *|TITLE|* (*|START|*)\n*|NOTES|*",
       "webinar": "### *|TITLE|* (*|START|*) *|URL|*",